Metabolic dysfunction–associated steatotic liver disease: Surgery

 For severely obese individuals with MASLD or MASH, bariatric surgery improves or cures the liver disease if there is no cirrhosis nor liver cancer.

 Bariatric surgery is an effective method for obese and diabetic individuals with MASLD to induce weight loss and reduce or resolve MASH inflammation, including fibrosis, and improve longevity.
 For the AASLD, bariatric surgery can be considered only for MASH on a case-by-case basis by an experienced bariatric surgery program.
 Indeed, some individuals might develop new or worsened features of MASLD.

-About 92% of people with MASLD saw an improvement in steatosis and 70% a complete resolution after bariatric surgery.
+About 92% of people with MASLD experienced an improvement in steatosis, and 70% a complete resolution after bariatric surgery.

 A preoperative diet such as a low-calorie diet or a very-low-calorie diet is usually recommended to reduce liver volume by 16–20%.
 Preoperative weight loss is the only factor associated with postoperative weight loss.
 Preoperative weight loss can reduce operative time and hospital stay, although there is insufficient evidence whether preoperative weight loss reduces long-term morbidity or complications.
 Weight loss and decreases in liver size may be independent of the amount of calorie restriction.

 The APWG on MASLD recommends bariatric surgery as a treatment option for those with class II obesity (BMI >32.5 kg/m^{2} for Asians, 35 kg/m^{2} for Caucasians).
 They consider its effects on improving liver-related complications as unproven yet, but it effectively increases longevity by improving cardiovascular factors.

 Surgery carries more risks for individuals with MASH cirrhosis, with a review estimating overall morbidity to be 21%.
 For people with MASLD who have undifferentiated cirrhosis, the APWG recommends an investigation to determine the cause of the cirrhosis as well as the person's liver function and whether they have portal hypertension.

 Screening

-Cardiovascular system screening is considered mandatory by the EASL, as MASLD outcomes often result in cardiovascular complications, which can manifest as subclinical atherosclerosis, the cause of the majority of MASLD-related deaths.
+Cardiovascular system screening is considered mandatory by the EASL, as MASLD outcomes often result in cardiovascular complications, which can manifest as subclinical atherosclerosis, the cause of most MASLD-related deaths.
 People with MASLD are at high risk for cardiovascular morbidity and mortality, and "aggressive modification of cardiovascular disease risk factors is warranted in all patients" according to AASLD.

-The AASLD further recommends for people with a cirrhotic MASH to be systematically screened for gastric and esophageal varices and liver cancer.
+The AASLD further recommends that people with a cirrhotic MASH be systematically screened for gastric and esophageal varices and liver cancer.
 They do not recommend routine liver biopsies and screening for liver cancer for non-cirrhotic people with MASH, but such screening sometimes occurs on a case-by-case basis.

 Also, people with MASLD may be considered for screening for hepatocellular carcinoma (liver cancer) and gastroesophageal varices.
-The NICE advises regular screening of MASFLD for advanced liver fibrosis every three years to adults and every two years for children using the enhanced liver fibrosis (ELF) blood test.
+The NICE advises regular screening of people with MASLD for advanced liver fibrosis every three years for adults and every two years for children using the enhanced liver fibrosis (ELF) blood test.
 Follow-up is recommended for people with obesity and insulin resistance using the homeostasis model assessment of insulin resistance (HOMA-IR).
-People with MASH with fibrosis and hypertension merit closer monitoring as there is a higher risk of disease progression.
+People with MASH with fibrosis and hypertension merit closer monitoring, as there is a higher risk of disease progression.